sarrowsmith/prog/README.md

 `LOOP`: An endless stream of sections, each one at least `parameters.Length` bars long, all using the given parameters

 An `ENDLESS` or `LOOP` stream can be switched to a new set of parameters by calling `create()` again.
 The new values will be automatically switched in at the end of the current section.
 (At least, that's the intended opeation.
 I've not tested it yet.)
+Or you can call `random_next()` on a `LOOP` stream which will do an `ENDLESS`-style random adjustment at the end of the current section.
+(This is what "Next" in the app does.)

 ### Signals